spyder-ide/spyder-terminal/README.rst

     conda install -c conda-forge nodejs yarn

-Then, please install this package's dependencies with:
+Then, please install the package's dependencies with:

 ::